Access to finance key for solar in small island nations

 So states the Antigua and Barbuda Agenda for Small Island Developing States (ABAS), and following the first the day of the SIDS conference at the American University of Antigua in St. Johns this week, it’s clear that access to finance will be top of the agenda throughout the four-day event.

-Gaston Browne, prime minister of Antigua and the president of the SIDS Conference, noted the ongoing risks of extreme weather and other climate change impacts, and the unique vulnerabilities of small island nations to these.
+Gaston Browne, prime minister of Antigua and Barbuda and the president of the SIDS Conference, noted the ongoing risks of extreme weather and other climate change impacts, and the unique vulnerabilities of small island nations to these.

 Browne outlined how economic development for SIDS has repeatedly been held back by climate change, Covid-19, global financial crises, and other problems which the islands themselves had no hand in causing.
 He boldly stated that large emitters bear responsibility for these impacts, and have an obligation to provide compensation.
 He called on the global north to honor its commitments and make at least $100 billion in climate financing available to SIDS and other developing economies.